+One of my readers gave me this genius idea for what to do with old jewelry boxes!
 Imagine my excitement when I walked into my favorite thrift store about 6 months ago and saw this jewelry armoire sitting there in all its glory….with NO PRICE TAG.
 It really was a magical moment.
 I couldn’t believe no one else had swooped it up.
+I knew this jewelry armoire makeover would be phenomenol!

 I told my boys to stay there and guard it with their life, while I ran to find someone to get a price quote.
 I was expecting at least $40.00……

-They probably had no idea that I could turn it into something so lovely, like this:
+They probably had no idea that I could turn it such a pretty painted jewelry box, something so lovely!

 At first I used this HomeRight paint sprayer to spray on Annie Sloan French Linen, but I am in LOVE with Annie Sloan Provence and really wanted something more bright and cheery.
 And if the condition of this can doesn’t convey how I abuse the heck out of some Provence, then I don’t know how else I could explain to you how much I love this color.
 LOL